achorg/ach2025-website/en/cfp.md

 ## Contact Information

-For questions and concerns about the CFP, conference program, submissions, Code of Conduct, or accessibility, please contact the ACH 2026 Conference Chair at conference \[at\] ach \[dot\] org.
+For questions and concerns about the CFP, conference program, submissions, Code of Conduct, or accessibility, please contact the ACH 2026 Conference Chair at conference \[at] ach \[dot] org.

-If you are interested in translating this call for proposals into another language, please contact the conference committee at conference \[at\] ach \[dot\] org.
+If you are interested in translating this call for proposals into another language, please contact the conference committee at conference \[at] ach \[dot] org.

 ### 2026 Conference Committee (in progress)

-Conference Co-Chairs: Alex Wermer-Colan (Temple University) and Maira E. Alvarez (University of Toronto)
+Conference Co-Chairs: Alex Wermer-Colan (Temple University) and Maira E. Alvarez (University of Toronto)\
-Program Co-Chairs: Kate Ozment (Case Western Reserve University) and Jajwalya Karajgikar (University of Pennsylvania)
+Program Co-Chairs: Kate Ozment (Case Western Reserve University) and Jajwalya Karajgikar (University of Pennsylvania)\
-Technical Co-Chairs: Winnie Pérez Martínez (University of Virginia) and Andy Janco (Princeton University)
+Technical Co-Chairs: Winnie Pérez Martínez (University of Virginia) and Andy Janco (Princeton University)\
-Volunteers Lead: Emily Esten (ORCID)
+Volunteers Lead: Emily Esten (ORCID)\
-Sponsorship and Promotion Lead: Stefano Morello (City University of New York’s Graduate Center)
+Sponsorship and Promotion Lead: Stefano Morello (City University of New York’s Graduate Center)\
-Regional Hub Lead: Jennifer Ross (University of Toronto)
+Regional Hub Lead: Jennifer Ross (University of Toronto)\
-Communications Lead: Amanda Reagan (Clemson University)
+Communications Lead: Amanda Reagan (Clemson University)\
-Treasurer: Katayoun Torabi (Texas A\&M University)
+Treasurer: Katayoun Torabi (Texas A&M University)